Apply for an asset protection permit

 - vehicle crossings

-and other Council infrastructure from any damage that might happen during building works.
+and other Council or Government department infrastructure from any damage that might happen during building works.

 Do I need a permit?